Aug 26th, 2022 · 10 min read

 Taking your collection to anywhere that can buy or sell coins will normally be able to give you some kind of appraisal.

-If you are unsure where to find a place near you like that, consider getting an appraisal from the comfort of your own home with an online appraisal.
+If you are unsure where to find a place near you like that, consider getting an appraisal from the comfort of your own home with a free online appraisal courtesy of Coinfully.

 The most important part of appraisals is making sure you have either an in-person or online coin appraisal expert valuing at your coins.
 Make sure anyone going through your inherited coins is acknowledged by the Professional Coin Grading Service or a similar organization.If you are still unsure on what to do next, feel free to reach out to us for an appraisal or to learn more about your inherited collection.